spookier/Rose/README.md

 1. **Phase Detection**: Monitors League Client for game phases (lobby, champion select, in-game)
 2. **OCR Activation**: Automatically activates OCR when entering champion select
-3. **Champion Lock Detection**: Detects when you lock a champion and immediately starts pre-building
+3. **Champion Lock Detection**: Detects when you lock a champion and fetches your owned skins from LCU
-4. **Intelligent Pre-Building**: Pre-builds overlay files for all skins of your locked champion in parallel (takes ~10-15 seconds)
+4. **Smart Pre-Building**: Pre-builds overlay files **only for unowned skins** of your locked champion in parallel (optimized based on your inventory)
 5. **Real-Time Skin Detection**: Uses advanced OCR to detect skin names as you hover over them during champion select
-6. **Smart Matching**: Applies fuzzy matching algorithms to accurately identify skins even with partial text
+6. **Ownership Verification**: Automatically skips injection if you already own the detected skin
+7. **Base Skin Forcing**: Forces base skin selection before injection (required for proper skin overlay)
-7. **Instant Injection**: Injects the last hovered skin 200 milliseconds before game starts using pre-built overlays (<100 milliseconds injection time)
+8. **Instant Injection**: Injects the last hovered unowned skin 200 milliseconds before game starts using pre-built overlays (<100 milliseconds injection time)

 **Performance**: Pre-building allows near-instant skin injection instead of the traditional 2 second wait.
-The system intelligently manages resources and cancels incomplete pre-builds when entering a new champion select.
+The system intelligently filters owned skins to reduce pre-build time and only injects skins you don't own.

 **No manual intervention required - just launch the app and play!**

 ## ✨ Features